 Jessica Goudeau is a writer, scholar, entrepreneur, teacher, and editor.
+She is currently writing a book for Viking Press about refugees as they begin the resettlement process, slated for fall 2019.
 Her writing has appeared in The Atlantic, Washington Post, Teen Vogue, Huffington Post, Vox, Muftah, Image Journal, and Poetry Daily, among other places (see her Selected Publications page).
 She tweets as @jessica_goudeau and is on Facebook.
 She is represented by Mackenzie Brady Watson.

 Jessica is currently working on a book about refugees in the throes of resettlement in Austin.
 If you want to support refugees, she recommends Syrian American Refugee Aid, Refugee Services of Texas, Multicultural Refugee Coalition, Caritas of Austin, and iAct as amazing places doing great work that are worthy of your volunteer time and definitely your donations.